Senior Pageants Group

 The organization also has active pageants for Ms. Senior Universe for those aged 55–74 with a country of origin and another national pageant title, and Ms. Super Senior Universe for those aged 75+ and Ms. Senior Universe standard.

+The Senior Pageants are not affiliated with the much younger-aged Miss USA and Miss Universe organizations.

-Future pageants
+Latest pageants

-The 2023 finals for the MS. Senior Universe, MS. Super Senior Universe, and MS. Grande Dame Universe pageants will be held in Orlando, Florida.
+The 2023 finals for the Ms. Senior Universe, Ms. Super Senior Universe, and Ms. Grande Dame Universe pageants were held in Orlando, Florida.
+The 2024 finals were held in Las Vegas, Nevada, with the winners attending the Super Bowl LVIII.